2004 United States presidential election in Nevada

 The 2004 United States presidential election in Nevada took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose five representatives, or electors to the Electoral College, who voted for president and vice president.

-Nevada was won by incumbent President George W. Bush with a 2.6% margin of victory.
+Nevada was won by incumbent President George W. Bush with a 2.59% margin of victory.
+This made the state 0.13% to the right of the nation at-large and the closest to the national results.
 A number of media outlets called Nevada for Bush, declared him re-elected for a second term.
 Prior to the election, news organizations who made predictions were split on whether Nevada was a swing state or leaned towards Bush.
 Kerry won just one county of the state—Clark County, Nevada's most populous county, and home to Las Vegas.
 Kerry's second-best performance in the state was in Washoe County, Nevada's next-most populated county, which he lost with 47% of the vote.
-The statewide results were very similar to the nationwide vote, making it the bellwether of the 2004 election.
 Moreover, Nevada at the time had voted for the winner of every presidential election since 1912, except for 1976.
 Independent and third-party candidates collectively won 1.7% of the vote; among this group, Ralph Nader received the greatest share, garnering 0.58%.

 This was the last time that Nevada was carried by the Republican nominee until Donald Trump did so in 2024, and remains the last time that a Republican has carried Washoe County.
 Nevada, still considered a swing state, would vote for the Democratic nominee in every subsequent election in between 2008 and 2020, albeit sometimes by narrow margins.